GSC and MAGS Awards for Graduate Student Teaching Excellence

 Below are nomination materials and instructions based on last year's requirements and deadlines for the MAGS awards.
 Requirements for this year's MAGS award have not yet been posted.
 We do not anticipate major changes from last year, but the final nominees for the MAGS award may be requested to make changes to their nomination materials if there are changes in the requirements and guidelines for this year's MAGS award.

-College Deans must submit nominations to the Graduate School, 119 Eisenhower Hall, Attn.
-Megan Miller, or materials may be submitted electronically via email to email@example.com.With the exception of the College of Arts and Sciences, College Deans may select one master's student nominee and one doctoral student nominee.
+College Deans/Associate Deans must submit nominations to the Graduate School, 113-119 Eisenhower Hall, Attn.
+Megan Miller, or materials may be submitted electronically via email to firstname.lastname@example.org.With the exception of the College of Arts and Sciences, each College may select one master's student nominee and one doctoral student nominee.
 The College of Arts and Sciences may nominate three master's students and three doctoral students.

-Award recipients will be selected by the awards selection committee, which will be composed of three members of the Graduate Council and three members of the Graduate Student Council.
+Award recipients will be selected by the awards selection committee, which will be composed of at least three graduate faculty members and at least two graduate students.

 KSU nominations for the MAGS award must be submitted by the Dean of the Graduate School to the MAGS Award Selection Committee.

 Sarah Kuborn, PhD, Human Ecology

 Whitney Jeter, PhD, Psychological Sciences

 Kyleen Kelly, MA, Geography